-As of December 31,
+s of December 31, As of Dece

-2015 2016
+015 2016 2015

-RMB RMB
+MB RMB RMB

-175,974 200,000
+5,974 200,000 175,974

 In September 2015, a PRC subsidiary borrowed a loan of RMB150,000 from Xiamen International Bank for a term of two years and at the interest rate of 1.62% during the first year and 1.68% during the second year.
 To facilitate these borrowings, another subsidiary of the Company in Hong Kong placed cash deposits of RMB155,300 with the bank.
 The use of such cash deposits and the interest earned thereon are restricted by the bank during the period of the loans.
 The deposits has a two year term and bear interest at 0.42% during the first year and 0.38% during the second year.
 This bank loan has certain nonfinancial covenants, including compliance with other borrowing's covenants.
 The subsidiary did not meet the loan covenant for another borrowing's covenants in 2015 and 2016, as described below.
 Therefore, this bank loan was classified as short term loan as of December 31, 2015.
 This bank loan is due in September 2017.